carpentries-incubator/sql-humanities-lesson/_episodes/03-sql-joins-aliases.md

 > ## Challenge:
 >
-> - Re-write the original query to keep all the entries present in the `surveys`
+> - Re-write the original query to keep all the entries present in the `eebo`
 > table.
 How many records are returned by this query?
 {: .challenge}

 > ## Challenge:
-> - Count the number of records in the `catalogue` table that have a `NULL` value
+> - Count the number of records in the `places` table that have a `NULL` value
 > in the `eebo` column.
 {: .challenge}